 Favorite places to Dine in Florence:

 Apertivo at Open Bar Golden View is chic, and relatively cheap.
-For $10 Euro you get a cocktail of your choice, and a spread of wonderful happy hour snacks from pizza to pasta and dessert.
+Order a wine or cocktail of your choice, and you are treated to a spread of wonderful happy hour snacks from pizza to pasta and dessert.
 Florentines make a meal out of it – get a table with a view of the Arno River and Florence – fabulous!

 Trattoria 4 Leoni’s in Oltrarno – try the pear ravioli or the spaghetti con vognole (clams).
 Mamma Mia, its delicious- ask for an outside table in the piazza.